tsantos84/http-annotation-bundle/README.md

 ```

 As you can see, the query params was mapped to controller arguments and
 inject to it.
-If `$term` was not passed on query string, the bundle will
+If `$term` is not passed on query string or its size is less then 3 characters, the bundle will
-raise a bad request automatically.
+raise a bad request automatically

 ## Installation